elchin-jafar/holbertonschool-shell/init_files_variables_and_expansions/README.md

 7 - create global var
 8 - create script that add 128 to the TRUEKNOWLEDGE var 9 - divide the vars POWER DIVIDE
+10 - power the vars BREATH and LOVE